simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

 There are two ways to complete this step:

 #.
-Use the IPA web interface, and write down the one time password
+Use the IPA web interface, and take note of the one time password
 #.
 Run ``ipa host-add`` on the command line and pregenerate the password

 Only option 2 will be covered here.